A complete guide to backpacking Sri Lanka, with all the information you need to plan your coming adventure!

 A little money can go a long way when backpacking Sri Lanka and average travel costs are very low.

 As an example, over the course of 3 months we averaged around £16 a day for two people and we lived VERY well.
-The beauty of the country is you don’t need to spend money to have an amazing trip.
+The beauty is, there are LOADS of free things to do in Sri Lanka and you don’t need to spend money to have an amazing trip.
 There are more temples, curry houses and culture than you’ll know what to do with so it’s enjoyable just wandering around for free.

 Entry to some of the temples like the Temple of the Tooth Relic in Kandy, national parks and the bigger historical sites can be surprisingly expensive but there are generally cheaper alternatives for the budget traveller.
 As with most countries there are expensive options for food, drink, accommodation, transport etc. but in most cases your experiences will be more rewarding and memorable living on the cheaper side of life.